userx14/omblepy/README.md

   - Do not use the CSR harmony stack (CSR 8510 based usb dongles), it is incompatible.
 - Linux specific
   - Preferably test on a device with only one bluetooth adapter connected.
+  - on non gui systems open bluetoothctl in a second multiplexed terminal for the bluetooth pairing to work, for an automated solution see [this issue](https://github.com/userx14/omblepy/issues/25#issuecomment-2175493249)
   - Restart the bluetooth stack `sudo systemctl restart bluetooth`.
   - Delete the bluetooth adapter cache with `sudo rm -r /var/lib/bluetooth/$yourBtCardMacAddress`.
   - If you have two bluetooth adapters in your system, open a second terminal alongside omblepy and use `bluetoothctl` to confirm pairing dialogs by typing `yes` when promped, some graphical interfaces will not show the pairing dialog for the second adapter.